athenian-robotics/athenian-robotics-mkdocs/docs/trellis.md

 3) Install the NeoTrellis CircuitPython library on your laptop as described [here](https://github.com/adafruit/Adafruit_CircuitPython_TrellisM4). \
-This will allow you to review the source code from PyCharm.
+This will allow you to review the source code in PyCharm.

 4) Install the ADXL34x accelerometer library on your laptop with: